Angel-125/Pathfinder/GameData/WildBlueIndustries/000WildBlueTools/Readme.txt

 Copy the contents of the mod's GameData directory into your GameData folder.

+1.57
+- On a first-time install of Wild Blue Tools, if you have Community Resource Pack installed then the play mode will default to CRP.
+- Fixed resource collection issues with the WBIModuleResourceHarvester.
+- Ops Manager won't show converter controls in the VAB/SPH.
+- Some OmniConverter templates are now available outside of Classic Stock play mode.

 1.56.0
 - ARP icons updates courtesy of JadeOfMaar
 - Updated OmniCoverters and OmniStorage courtesy of JadeOfMaar